 How does a website cross contamination occur?

-Simply put, the mere hosting of two (2) websites on the same web hosting account, where access credentials are shared by both sites, can create a cross contamination.
+Cross contamination may happen by simply hosting two (2) websites in the same hosting account, where the same access is shared by both sites.

-The image above shows a classic example of a “dev” directory which simply shouldn’t be there.
+The image above shows a classic example of a “dev” directory that should not be there.

 One website, one account.